Vamos a la playa (Miranda song)

 "Vamos a la playa" is a song by French Eurodance group Miranda, released in 1998 as the lead single from their debut studio album, Fiesta (1999).
-It peaked at number 7 on the Dutch Singles Chart, at number 4 on the Italian Singles Chart and at number 8 on the RPM Dance Chart in Canada.
+It peaked at number 7 on the Dutch singles chart, at number 4 on the Italian singles chart and at number 8 on the RPM Dance chart in Canada.
 The vocals were performed by La Velle.

-The Miranda version is famous as being used as the theme tune of the final round on Italian game show Passaparola.
+The Miranda version is known for being used as the theme tune of the final round on the Italian game show Passaparola.
 Dutch singer Loona covered the song in 2010.